TareqRafed/kudo/packages/shared/README.md

 # Shared Package

-This package contains code shared with other packages.
+This contains libs that could be used across different packages.
 To use the code in the package, you need to add the following to the package.json file.

 ```json